If you’ve ever wondered why chickens are so smart, this review should help clarify things.

 Optimizes synapse strength for enhanced neural connectivity

 One of Uridine‘s most valuable nootropic properties is its promotion of new synaptic centers in neurons.
-Quick reminder: Synapses send & receive signals via neurotransmitters to-and-from adjacent neurons, in effect establishing neural connectivity.
-Uridine’s abilities to sustain synapse strength and promote synaptogenesis may play a major role in boosting cognition & alleviating neurodegenerative conditions, particularly as they relate to aging.
+Quick reminder: Synapses send and receive signals via neurotransmitters to-and-from adjacent neurons, in effect establishing neural connectivity.
+Uridine’s abilities to sustain synapse strength and promote synaptogenesis may play a major role in boosting cognition and alleviating neurodegenerative conditions, particularly as they relate to aging.

-Over time, phosphocreatine & ATP levels decrease in the brain, which is smart-guy code for energy levels go down.
-Therefore, citicoline’s benefit on phosphocreatine & ATP numbers is a major plus for cognition & brain health, considering that the brain is a greedy energy-guzzler that consumes upwards of 20% of the body’s energy reserves.
+Over time, phosphocreatine and ATP levels decrease in the brain, which is smart-guy code for energy levels go down.
+Therefore, citicoline’s benefit on phosphocreatine and ATP numbers is a major plus for cognition and brain health, considering that the brain is a greedy energy-guzzler that consumes upwards of 20% of the body’s energy reserves.
 Yowza.

-For the older ladies & gents, this is key for maintaining the three points mentioned before this one seeing as brain cell membranes, neurotransmitters, & synapse strength all require energy to maintain.
-With that in mind, citicoline’s “tasks” seem to synergize & lift each other up, powering the brain to operate at peak levels across-the-board.
+For the older ladies and gents, this is key for maintaining the three points mentioned before this one seeing as brain cell membranes, neurotransmitters, and synapse strength all require energy to maintain.
+With that in mind, citicoline’s “tasks” seem to synergize and lift each other up, powering the brain to operate at peak levels across-the-board.

-Combined, citicoline’s brain bio-actions seem to nourish & optimize neurons, promoting the following trifecta of mental performance benefits:
+Combined, citicoline’s brain bio-actions seem to nourish and optimize neurons, promoting the following trifecta of mental performance benefits:

 - Mental Energy

-As such, citicoline is a valuable nootropic for professionals & academics, as well as older adults experiencing cognitive decline.
-Citicoline promotes and restores cognition & memory, making it an effective nootropic for both Now and Later.
+As such, citicoline is a valuable nootropic for professionals and academics, as well as older adults experiencing cognitive decline.
+Citicoline promotes and restores cognition and memory, making it an effective nootropic for both Now and Later.

 Citicoline and Racetams

 Cholinergic nootropics such as Piracetam, the original Racetam drug, enhance cognition by spiking production of acetylcholine.
-This is great for learning & cognition, but a strain on the brain for two main reasons:
+This is great for learning and cognition, but a strain on the brain for two main reasons: